DanMiel/FileProperties/README.md

 ## Usage

 * Select the file Properties icon.
-If this is the first time you have ran this on a file a message will appear saying Properties are not found, do you awant to add them.
+If this is the first time you have ran this on a file an Object called Properties will be created in your FreeCAD file.
+Highlighting this object will not show any properties.
-* Press yes and a dialog will show with default properties.
-To delete unwanted properties delete the name from the left hand column.
-To modify values change the values on the right.
+* To add properties manually, click the new row button, then enter the Name in the left column and the value on the right.
+Press "SaveClose to save the properties and close the dialog.
-* To add properties click the Add button and enter the name on the left and the value on the right side.
+* To add properties from a TechDraw drawing, open a file that has a Drawing page.
+Click the "From Drawing" button and the dialog box will fill with the properties from the drawing.
+This program will only use symbols which can be used in python.
+If you get an error message that an invalad symbol such as -, +, *, $ was used you will need to change the charater to an underscore or change the Name of the property.
+This can be done using a text editor and searching for the reported word.
-* Click SaveClose.
+* Change the property valus in the  right hand column and click "UpdateSave" to write the new values to the drawing and save them or click "SaveClose".
-* Changes can also be made in the data tab by highlighting the properties icon in the tree.
+* Values can also be made in the data tab by highlighting the properties icon in the tree.
 *

 ## Developer